jmtes/mybadtweets/README.md

 mybadtweets is a web app that shows you your least popular tweets.

 ## Setup for Development
-The app is deployed on Heroku, but if you want to play with the code yourself then follow these steps:

 1. Clone the repo and `cd` into it.
 ```